 And while most of those visitors are colleagues (or people thinking about entering the industry), my being discoverable in Google for keyword search terms such as proofreading drives clients my way.

-You might also be interested in technical writer John Espirian's recent analysis.
-John started posting regularly on his blog only two years ago and he's been purposeful about branding, scheduling, sharing and scope right from the get-go.
+You might also be interested in technical writer John Espirian's analysis.
+John started posting regularly on his blog several years ago and he's been purposeful about branding, scheduling, sharing and scope right from the get-go.

 He's found a significant correlation between his page views and his blogging.
 I think his results are superb and demonstrate how powerful blogging still is in terms of visitors to one's website.